polterguy/polterguy.github.io/index.md

 The resulting frontend, gives you datagrids and tables for all your database tables, allowing you to create, read, update and delete from all of your database tables.
 It also features paging, sorting, filtering, etc automatically created for you.
+Magic also automagically takes care of authentication and authorization for you, allowing you to restrict user access to specific tables and database objects.

 Magic is built in .Net Core, and allows you to add C# controllers to it easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.
 And the resulting